-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mansfield is shown as a purple triangle. (analysis methodology)
+Mansfield is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3556 (94th): An Act for the relief of Marciano Santiago and his wife, Eleanaor L. Santiago.